 7. Bed and Yoga?

 Yoga every damn day!
-There are open rooms to practice in and group classes every Sunday and Wednesday.
+There are open rooms to practice in and group classes every Wednesday.
+There are various wellness activities that take place here such as sound baths, meditation workshops, and dance classes.
 You are not required to be a yogi to stay here, but you might leave as one :)

 8. How far from Airport?